 You found our list of the best Indigenous Peoples Day ideas, activities and games.

 Indigenous Peoples Day is a holiday that recognizes the culture and achievement of Indigenous communities.
 The holiday is on October 11 in the US, June 21 in Canada, and August 9 internationally.
 The purpose of the occasion is to educate the public about Indigenous culture and to honor the social and cultural contributions Indigenous people have made.
 The activities on this list are ways to celebrate the occasion at work, school, or community events.
+This occasion is similar to National Native American Heritage Month.

 This article includes: